vgordievskiy/boost_optional_ext/README.md

 * a new data comes as the std::string
 * a new data is textual representation of floating point type with sign.
-* the data may have an error (it isn't a correct representation of floating point type)
+* the data may has an error (it isn't a correct representation of floating point type)
 * it's required to sum all numbers are satisfying criterion: num > 0 and num < 50
 * it's required to sum a count of errors.
 * criterion of stop: the sum >= 100.